What is Art Therapy?

 Art-making and artistic self-expression can help individuals to reduce stress, increase self-esteem, improve interpersonal skills, develop self-awareness, and to manage behaviour.

-If you would like to find out more about art therapy and whether it could help your child, please call us on 0208 6737930.
+To find out more about Art Therapy and how it can help your child, please contact us on 0208 6737930